-As specified by Regulation 4 of the ECNSR, the MCA is carrying out this market review in accordance, where appropriate, with an agreement with the National Competition Authority ('the NCA') under article 4 of the MCA Act.
+As specified by Regulation 4 of the ECNSR, the MCA has carried out this market review in accordance, where appropriate, with an agreement with the National Competition Authority ('the NCA') under article 4 of the MCA Act.

-As required by Regulation 7 of the ECNSR, the MCA shall also notify the results of this market review and the proposed draft measures to the Commission and to other NRAs in Europe following the closure of the national consultation exercise.
+As required by Regulation 7 of the ECNSR, the MCA notified its market review results and the corresponding regulatory measures to the Commission and to other NRAs in Europe following the closure of the national consultation exercise.